-At first, the skinheads seemed like just another rebellious youth subculture.
-But since the 1980s, each decade has brought eruptions of racist skinhead violence splashed across the evening news.
-Criminal attacks by shaved-head, boot-wearing white youths ranging from vandalism to murder have served to remind minority populations that maybe we haven't made that much progress in social relations.
-The skinhead "fad" shows no sign of fading.
-In November 1988, three skinheads in Portland, Ore., beat an Ethiopian student named Mulugeta Seraw to death with baseball bats.
-In April 1999, a Mexican immigrant named Irineo Soto Aguilar was murdered in Lakeside, Calif., by three skinheads who crushed his skull with chunks of concrete.
-In October 2007, a skinhead strangled a 62-year-old gay man in Oklahoma City as a rite of passage in his gang.
+The racist skinhead movement has always existed to promote hate violence and to enact it.
+In November 1988, three racist skinheads in Portland, Oregon, beat an Ethiopian student named Mulugeta Seraw to death with baseball bats.
+In April 1999, a Mexican immigrant named Irineo Soto Aguilar was murdered in Lakeside, California, by three racist skinheads who crushed his skull with chunks of concrete.
+In October 2007, a racist skinhead strangled a 62-year-old gay man in Oklahoma City as a rite of passage in his gang.
+In 2012, a racist skinhead attacked worshippers at the Sikh Temple of Wisconsin, in Oak Creek, Wisconsin, killing seven people who were preparing the day’s communal meal.

-These stories are now such a consistent part of the American criminal landscape that most large police departments have bias-crime detectives, and many focus on skinheads as part of their gang enforcement strategies.
-Racist skinheads have also become a regular element in prisons and juvenile corrections facilities.
-The threat of a skinhead rally can lead whole communities to mobilize in opposition.
-The U.S. military has had to contend with racist skinheads in its ranks.
-Hate rock from racist skinhead bands has bled into the flow of rebellious teen music.
-And skinheads have taken their "boot parties" from the street to the Internet, targeting young people for recruitment into their supposed movement.
+These stories are now such a consistent part of the American criminal landscape that some large police departments have bias-crime detectives, with many focused on threats racist skinhead crews pose locally.
+Racist skinheads have also become a regular element in prisons and juvenile corrections facilities, further exemplifying the central role bigotry plays in shaping our criminal justice system.
+The U.S. military also has had to contend with racist skinheads in its ranks.
+Hate music from racist skinhead bands resulted in movement leaders such as William Pierce making millions of dollars.
+The hate music scene in this country has always maintained a nearly symbiotic relationship with racist skinheads, and the two have dwindled in some ways together.

 Racist Skinhead Terms